-America’s history is filled with stages of progress and setbacks, of resilience and retaliation, of protest and backlash.
+America’s history is filled with stages of progress and setbacks, resilience and retaliation, of protest and backlash.
 The long path of ending racism has started since the abolishment of slavery.
 Furthermore, American history has witnessed thousands of allies, opponents as well as mere bystanders.

 Then for almost 246 years, Africans in America were kidnapped, whipped, beaten, raped, and enslaved.
 Furthermore, Slavery and the slave trade were considered very essential to the American economy.

 However, with the abolishment of slavery, the aftermath of the civil war gave black folk hope.
-This hope was stripped away when Ku Klux Klan and the Knights of the White Camellia regained control of their workforce all while circumscribing their lives through terror, violence, and voter suppression.
+This hope was stripped away when the Ku Klux Klan and the Knights of the White Camellia regained control of their workforce all while circumscribing their lives through terror, violence, and voter suppression.

 Then came Martin Luther King, Jr., Fannie Lou Hamer, and thousands of activists with the political muscle of the Kennedy and Johnson administrations.
-They were successful in legalizing the Civil Rights Act that forbade discrimination on the basis of sex as well as race in hiring, promoting, and firing.
+They were successful in legalizing the Civil Rights Act which forbade discrimination on the basis of sex as well as race in hiring, promoting, and firing.

-Thus, understanding the history of America can either help in grasping the development that led us to everything happening there right now.
+Thus, understanding the history of America can help in grasping the development that led us to everything happening there right now.
 It can also provide hope that things, though slowly, can turn for the better.

 Rooting out the problem

 Centuries-old fanatic ideologies cannot perish within a day or two.
 This might need years of hard work, though the reaped benefits will save the lives of millions.
 First and foremost, society must acknowledge the problem.
-Staying silent or turning a blind eye on any act of racism should stop.
+Staying silent or turning a blind eye to any act of racism should stop.
 Old or young, no one should get a pass for this kind of behavior all while acknowledging the privilege that comes with having white skin.